For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 A car is an extreme example, but the same concept holds true for virtually all purchases in our lives.

 At the beginning of each school year, we used to give the girls a set amount of money for school clothing.
 They learned very quickly that purchasing 3-4 outfits was preferable to getting 1 name brand outfit for the same price.

-There is absolutely nothing wrong with having nice stuff – the trick is realizing there is a time and a place for purchasing the nicer products.
+There is absolutely nothing wrong with having nice stuff – the trick is realizing there is a time and a place for purchasing expensive products.

-Once I’ve determined I’m dealing with a WANT, I have to decide if that WANT is worthy of my hard earned money.
-I work hard and don’t want to waste my money on frivolous junk.
-This leads to my second question.
+Once you’ve determined your dealing with a WANT, you have to decide if your WANT is worthy of your hard earned money.
+You work hard and don’t want to waste your money on frivolous junk.

 The girls reading this totally understand – it fit right, it looked cute on me and had those nice little tummy tucking panels – I’m approaching 40 now, so these things are more important than they used to be.

-I loved it, but even thought I had the money in my clothing budget I just couldn’t do it.
+I loved it, but even though I had the money in my clothing budget I just couldn’t do it.
 I can’t rationalize spending that much money on a swimming suit.